-Home

 -Volunteer Today!

-Freeport VFD and Freeport EMS are looking for dedicated volunteers!
+Freeport VFD/ EMS is looking for dedicated volunteers!

 If you are interested in joining, feel free to stop by the station at 400 Market Street in Freeport, or call us at (724) 295-2300, or if you know a member of our department, contact them.
 Even if you are still not decided on joining, we will be more than willing to talk to you and answer any of your questions.
 We are a volunteer department that relies on members of our community to staff our trucks during an emergency.
 Anybody that is willing to help, no matter how little or how much is given, is more than welcome to join our family.